 Italians find themselves at the sea nearly every summer weekend, whether they smartly rent or own a whole beach house, or just a few feet of sand under an umbrella.
 Having lived in Bologna for years and living as any honorable Italian would do, I joined in the weekend beach-side adventures, fleeing as far as Ancona, but mostly sticking directly East of Bologna in Rimini, Riccione and Ravenna.
 But mostly Rimini, because it was familiar.
 As soon as the fan came down off the top shelf of my closet and propped up by my bed, the early Saturday morning train rides to Rimini commenced.
-So it was fitting that I spent my last weekend in Italy before my big return to the United States last May relaxing in the Italian seaside lifestyle that had defined my summers there.
+So it was fitting that I spent my last weekend in Italy before my big return to the United States relaxing at the Italian seaside lifestyle that had defined my summers there.
 But this time I didn’t have to wake up early and take the train.
 Instead, my boyfriend at the time preferred to drive.
 And he was a different sort of character.
 He didn’t do things the same way everyone else did.
 Instead, he suggested we go to the tiny town of Cesenatico.
 I didn’t have the slightest idea what to expect, but as always, I was up for the adventure.

 The non-eventful drive and the parking process played out like all of my other beach adventures.
 The drive east toward the Adriatic Sea is flat with huge green fields broken up by an occasional ancient structure.
 As you approach the sea, there are lots of trees shading the streets and houses.
 I was unsuspecting as we parked in an ugly supermarket parking lot until we emerged onto the main walkway of the village.
 Stretching before me was a long canal that ran to the sea, flanked by colorful buildings and sporting a long line of cleverly named boats.
 But these weren’t recreational boats, they were fishing boats.
 And the canal, apparently, is famous because it was once surveyed by Leonardo da Vinci.
 Only in Italy.